buildlackey/cep/esper+storm+kafka/README.md

       Simplifies testing of Storm components that consume or produce data items from or to Kafka.
-      Operates via  a 'template method' series of steps, wherein the BeforeClass method sets up a Storm Local cluster, then waits for the zookeeper instance started by that cluster to 'boot up', then starts an-process Kafka server using that zookeeper, and then creates a topic whose name is derived from the name of the base class test.
+      Operates via  a 'template method' series of steps, wherein the BeforeClass method sets up a Storm Local cluster, then waits for the zookeeper instance started by that cluster to 'boot up', then starts an in-process Kafka server using that zookeeper, and then creates a topic whose name is derived from the name of the base class test.

       Subclasses only need to implement the abstract createTopology() method (and perhaps